 It assumed form.
 Curtis Hansen’s final form, as a world that, yes, I created, but as a world that I could not have imagined.

-The novel opens on a shootout in an abandoned auto court.
+The novel opens with a shootout in an abandoned auto court.
 Dudley Smith emerges victorious and retrieves Mickey Cohen’s stolen heroin from Buzz Meeks’ cold, dead hands.
 An exercise in the unbound limits of adaptation, this event was placed in the film’s climax, albeit with different characters and different motivations (more on that later).
 The film opted instead to set the tone with Sid Hudgens’ mordant, hepcat narration: In the Los Angeles of the fifties, there are blurry lines between truth and illusion.

 In the early morning of December 25, 1951, a Christmas celebration was well underway at Los Angeles’ Central station when a rumor ignited the room and set off the alcohol fueled tempers of the hard-partying officers like a powder keg.
 Many believed that a fellow officer had lost an eye during a brawl with six prisoners held in detention.
 The truth was that the officer had only suffered a black eye.
 Nevertheless, these upholders of justice weren’t going to let something as trivial as due process get in the way of vengeance.
 The prisoners (four Hispanic and two white) were savagely beaten by over fifty officers for ninety-five minutes.
 They were then transferred with their broken bones and ruptured organs to Lincoln Heights Jail and beaten again.
 Initially covered up by the department, Mexican-American advocacy groups refused to keep quiet and let it be another incident swept under the rug.
 The ensuing media blitz led to the first grand jury indictments and criminal convictions for excessive force in L.A.P.D. history.